 Phoebe must have been unlucky enough to inhale sharply at the same time as taking a mouthful of food.
 Sadly, her larynx didn’t properly protect the airway.
 The resulting suction, in a sort of siphon effect, had sucked food down into her lungs.

-Vets see relatively few cases of aspiration pneumonia, but arguably this condition should be more common.
+Veterinarians see relatively few cases of aspiration pneumonia in dogs, but arguably this condition should be more common.